My Youth Romantic Comedy Is Wrong, as I Expected: -Monologue- volumes

+@comic volumes

 Anime

 A 13-episode anime television series, directed by Ai Yoshimura and produced by Brain's Base, aired between April 5 and June 21, 2013, with an additional anime-original episode with writing by Wataru Watari following the series on June 27, 2013.
 The series was simulcast with English subtitles by Crunchyroll.
 An OVA episode on Blu-ray Disc was bundled with the limited edition of the video game, released on September 19, 2013.
-The opening theme is "Yukitoki" (ユキトキ) by Nagi Yanagi and the ending theme is "Hello Alone" by Saori Hayami and Nao Tōyama.
+The opening theme is "Yukitoki" (ユキトキ) by Nagi Yanagi and the ending theme is "Hello Alone" by Saori Hayami (credited as Yukino Yokinoshita) and Nao Tōyama (credited as Yui Yuigahama).
 The anime has been licensed by Sentai Filmworks in North America and Madman Entertainment in Australia and New Zealand.